 From this point onwards, I am assuming you’ve got the basics right, and come up with some political theatre whose arguments are neither shit nor incomprehensible.
 If it’s fallen foul of either of those two, none of my remaining advice will save you, although failure to heed these tips could make things worse.

 So a recent pattern that’s come to my attention is for political theatre to be condescending, aggressive or outright insulting to people with different views, or worse, sections of society deemed to be associated with the wrong views.
 Now, I’m not entirely innocent of this one myself – I once wrote a very anti-Christianity play which atheists found hilarious, but I didn’t expect for a moment any Christians would see the funny side, let alone change their views.
 I was simply letting off steam, and if you want to do something similar with like-minded people, be my guest.
 But if you’re actually intent on changing over anyone’s mind, this is a terrible idea.
 And yet I so often see performers encourage their audience to being along people who think [insert disagreeable opinion] or are [insert disagreeable demographic] so they can hear what the play thinks of them.
-But people don’t like being talked down to.
-Who’s going to want to see that?
+At the risk of stating the obvious, no-one likes being talked down to.
+Who wants to see that kind of play?
 And if for any reason they do, what reaction do you expect apart from a quiet “fuck you”?

-No excuses.
-I’ve heard no end of arguments why it’s okay one way round but not the other.
-It doesn’t matter.
-You wouldn’t accept someone else’s excuses of why it’s acceptable to insult you, so why would they accept your excuse to insult them?
-The reality is, whether you like it or not, you don’t get to dictate the terms under which you can change people’s minds – they do.
+There’s no excuse for insulting your audience.
+I’ve heard no end of arguments why it’s okay one way round but not the other, but doesn’t matter.
+You wouldn’t accept someone else’s excuses of why it’s acceptable to insult you, so what makes you think they’ll accept your excuse to insult them?
+The reality is, whether you like it or not, you don’t get to dictate the terms under which you can change people’s minds – that’s their choice.
 If your intention is to be aggressive, condescending or nasty to a group of people, and you’re not interested in winning them over, fine, do what you want to do.
 But if you want the slightest hope of getting anyone on your side, you will have to treat them as you’d want them to treat you.
 I despair how many performers don’t realise this.

 Problem 4: Difficult to reach out to the people you need